E2 formality via obstruction theory: Computation of the obstruction group

 sending $v\in V$ to $v\otimes 1-1\otimes v$.
 Indeed, if $k$ is of characteristic different from $2$, then $\Lambda(V)\cong\sym(V)$ is free and if $k$ is of characteristic $2$, then we do indeed have

 By \cite[Theorem X.6.1]{cartaneilenberg}, we have an isomorphism

-where $M$ is viewed as a left $A$-module using the map above.
-By our assumption, $\tilde{M}$ is simply the $k$-vector space $M$ with the trivial $A$-module structure.
+where $\tilde{M}$ is $M$ equipped with the $A$-module structure induced by restriction of scalars along the map $A\to A\otimes A$ described above.
+By definition of the $A$-bimodule structure on $M$, the $A$-module $\tilde{M}$ is then simply the $k$-vector space $M$ with the trivial $A$-module structure.
 So, using the finite dimensionality of $M$, we have

 Since $M$ is odd, it suffices to prove that $\rm{Ext}^*_A(k,k)$ is even.
 If $V$ is one-dimensional so that $A=k[x]/x^2$.
 Then a free resolution of $k$ as an $A$-module is given by

 It follows that the bigraded abelian group $\rm{Ext}^{*,*}_A(k,k)$ is even.
 For a general $V$, $\rm{Ext}_A(k,k)$ is a tensor product of finitely many bigraded abelian groups of this form, therefore the answer is still even. \end{proof}